steven-isbell/data-structures-implementations/README.md

 `./dataStructures` includes JavaScript implementations for common data structures.
-`./sortingAlgos` includes JavaScript implementations for common sorting algorithms.
+`./algorithms` includes JavaScript implementations for common algorithms.

+Pull Requests with additional data structures and algorithms (JavaScript only please) are appreciated!